eclipse-iceoryx/iceoryx/.github/PULL_REQUEST_TEMPLATE.md

 1. [ ] Code follows the coding style of [CONTRIBUTING.md][contributing]
 1. [ ] Tests follow the [best practice for testing][testing]
-1. [ ] Each unit test case has a UUID
 1. [ ] Changelog updated [in the unreleased section][changelog] including API breaking changes
 1. [ ] Branch follows the naming format (`iox-#123-this-is-a-branch`)
 1. [ ] Commits messages are according to this [guideline][commit-guidelines]